-- Capital loss; ESG Driven Investments;

-- Debt securities; Below Investment Grade Securities or Unrated Securities;

-- Changing interest rates; Emerging markets;

-- Credit risk; Sustainability Risks.
+- Sustainability Risks.

-- Counterparty risk;

 - Exchange rates;

 - Changes in laws and/or tax regimes;

-- Derivatives;
+- Derivatives:

 - Investment in contingent convertible securities,

 - Liquidity.

 The global risk exposure of the Sub-Fund is managed through the use of the "Commitment Approach" method described under "Use of derivatives, Special Investment and Hedging Techniques" - "Global Risk Exposure".